cybersader/awesome-cybersader/📁 13 - Religion, Ontology, Philosophy/⬇️ Ontological Drop/⬇️ Ontological Drop.md

 ---
+permalink:
 aliases: [Religion Drop, Christianity Drop, Catholicism Drop, Apologetics Drop]
 tags: []
 publish: true
 date created: Saturday, April 27th 2024, 8:56 pm
-date modified: Thursday, November 21st 2024, 7:34 pm
+date modified: Saturday, December 14th 2024, 1:36 pm
 ---

 - What is religion? - the way we live and teachings - all in relation to reality?